pensjonatus/flash-fiction/blog/enjoying-the-closeness.md

 ---
-title: 'Enjoying the Closeness'
+title: Enjoying the Closeness
 date: '2013-10-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was a Washington DC party, a white tie occasion, with all the senators and